 The Stars signed free-agent goaltender Arturs Irbe on Aug.
 19, 1996, after spending the previous five seasons with the San Jose Sharks.
 He went 17-12-3 in his only season in Dallas, posting a .893 SV% and 2.69 GAA.
 He signed with the Vancouver Canucks the following summer before a successful six-season run with the Carolina Hurricanes.

 On Aug.
 19, 2020, the Colorado Avalanche picked up their second straight 7-1 win over the Arizona Coyotes in the Edmonton bubble.
 The blowout victory closed out their First Round Stanley Cup Playoff series in five games.
-Nazem Kadri and Nathan MacKinnon each had two goals with MacKinnon added a pair of assists to lead the way with four points.
+Nazem Kadri and Nathan MacKinnon each had two goals with MacKinnon adding a pair of assists to lead the way with four points.

 Later that night in Toronto, the Tampa Bay Lightning got their revenge on the Columbus Blue Jackets by knocking them out of the postseason with a 5-4 overtime win in Game 5 of their First Round series.
 Kevin Shattenkirk and Anthony Cerelli both scored late in regulation to force overtime.
 Brayden Point, who assisted on both of those third-period tallies, scored 5:12 into extra time to move the Lightning into the Second Round.